come together with a focus on

 Dr. Messina is the chairperson of the editorial advisory board of, and writes a regular column for The Soy Connection, a quarterly newsletter that reaches over 250,000 dietitians and other health professionals.
 He has also organized and chaired nine international symposia on the role of soy in preventing and treating chronic disease and has organized soy meetings in China, India, Brazil and Italy.
 Dr. Messina is the co-author of three books, The Simple Soybean and Your Health (Avery Publishing Group, 1994), The Vegetarian Way (Crown Publishers, 1996), and The Dietitian’s Guide to Vegetarian Diets: Issues and Applications (Aspen Publishers, 1996, Jones and Barlett, 2004, 2010).

 Steve Veile is the moderator for the Soy Nutrition Institute.
 He facilitates meetings of the board and helps coordinate logistical details for all SNI meetings and conference calls.
-Veile is managing editor of The Soy Connection health and nutrition newsletter, a post he has held for the past 19 years.
-In addition, he is project manager for the Soy Health Research Program.
-Both the newsletter and the research program are projects funded by the United Soybean Board.
+Veile was Managing Editor of the Soy Connection newsletter for 25 years and was project manager for the Soy Health Research Program.
+Both the newsletter and the research program are projects currently or previously funded by the United Soybean Board.

-In addition to his work with USB, Veile is CEO of Communiqué, Inc., a strategic communications firm providing health and nutrition PR services to clients primarily in the agriculture sector.
-The firm was founded by Veile in 1979.
+In addition to his work with USB, Veile is founder of Communiqué, Inc., a strategic communications firm providing health and nutrition PR services to clients primarily in the agriculture sector.

 A graduate of the Missouri School of Journalism, Veile served as an adjunct professor for the strategic communication department, teaching a capstone course and PR writing.

-Adam C. Veile serves as the acting secretary of the Soy Nutrition Institute and coordinates details for SNI meetings and communications.
-Veile is president of Communiqué, Inc., a strategic communications firm providing health and nutrition PR services to clients primarily in the agriculture sector.
-Veile received his bachelor’s degree in mass communications and English from Lindenwood University and holds a master’s degree in English from Missouri State University.
+Sarah Alsager serves as the acting secretary and manages all communications, outreach and education efforts of the Soy Nutrition Institute.
+Alsager is president of Communiqué, Inc., a strategic communications firm providing health and nutrition PR and marketing services to clients primarily in the agriculture sector.